swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 following limitations:
 1. The target must be either a library or test target.
 Support for other types of targets is deferred until the use cases become clear.
+1. If the target contains a custom module map, it cannot contain a submodule of the form `$(ModuleName).Swift`.
+This is because the package manager will synthesize an _extended_ module map that includes a submodule that modularizes the generated Swift interop header.

 ### Importing a mixed target